AmnonOwed/P5_MathAndVectors/README.md

 Most of these examples were written by yours truly in response to questions on the [Processing forum](https://forum.processing.org/).

 ####IntersectionLineCircle
-PVector-based Line Circle intersection method that returns the points of intersection (not only IF they intersect)
+PVector-based.
+Find the point(s) of intersection (if any) between a line and a circle.
+Not only IF they intersect, but also WHERE.

-####VectorMathExamples
+####ClosestPointToLine
-TBD
+PVector-based.
+Find the closest point on line AB to point P.